aneta-bielska/aneta-bielska.github.io/_posts/2016-07-23-how-to-get-pretty-ruby-console-output.md

 ### [Hirb][hirb]

-Add `gem 'girb'` to Gemfile and bundle.
+Add `gem 'hirb'` to Gemfile and bundle.
 In rails console:

 ```
 > require 'hirb'